22 Men’s Fashion Instagram Accounts All Stylish Gents Should Follow

 For a continuous stream of wardrobe inspiration, following the right menswear accounts on Instagram is key.
-Regardless of how you feel about them, the fact is that influencers (as the name suggests) have a considerable amount of sway in the modern world.
+Regardless of how you feel about them, the fact is that “influencers” (as the name suggests) have a considerable amount of sway in the modern world.
 The trick is knowing which ones to follow.

 So, to save you the hassle of having your feed clogged up with sub-par content, Ape has done the legwork and compiled a definitive list of the best style accounts on the ‘gram.

-Fredrik Risvik – Best for Scandi minimalism
+Best for: Scandi minimalism

 If Kinfolk Magazine was a human being it would probably look a lot like Fredrik Risvik.
 The Norwegian influencer has a keen eye for minimalism, design and putting a knock-out outfit together.
 His frequently updated Instagram is a testament to this.
 When he’s not making his followers green with envy at his seemingly endless collection of Common Projects and Margiela Replicas, he can sometimes be seen whipping out the occasional trick on his skateboard.
 And he’s not half bad either.

-GarconJon – Best for fashion photography
+Best for: fashion photography

 With an eye for men’s style and a knack for using a camera, GarconJon (real name Jonathan Daniel Pryce) has forged a successful career as menswear’s favourite photographer/blogger.
 His distinguished lensmanship has seen him work with leading industry publications and some of the biggest names in men’s fashion.
 If you’re interested in a mix of inspiring street style, arty fashion shots and the odd geographical landmark thrown in for good measure, it’d be well worth giving that follow button a tap.

-The Sartorialist – Best for street style
+Best for: street style

 When Scott Schuman began snapping photos of outfits that caught his eye in New York and uploading the results online along with his comments, little did he know he was paving the way for a whole genre of fashion blogging.
 The Sartorialist was the pioneering street style photography blog and when Instagram came along it was a match made in heaven.
-This peephole into the world of fashion’s best-dressed makes for a handy source of inspiration.
+This peephole into the world of fashion’s best-dressed men makes for a handy source of inspiration.
 And, well, it’s just nice to look at in general, isn’t it?

-The Drop Date – Best for sneakers
+The Drop Date

 Ever felt the frustration of finding a pair of trainers you can’t live without, only to discover they flew off the shelves within 30 minutes of being released?
 You need to follow the Drop Date.
 This sneaker-centric account showcases the best of the best in the world of footwear and keeps followers plugged into what shoes are coming out and when.
 It’s crucial information for the average sneakerhead.
 Still, even if you don’t quite fall into that category, it’s still worth keeping abreast of the latest trainer trends, in case your dream pair crops up.

-Phil Cohen – Best for casual outfit inspiration
+Best for: casual outfit inspiration

 Even the most style-savvy gents get stuck for inspiration sometimes.
 We’ve all experienced those days where we open the wardrobe in the morning, stare at the contents and suffer a sort of sartorial equivalent to writer’s block.
 Thankfully, Phil Cohen’s Instagram account is here to help.
 Cohen has a real knack for piecing together easy-to-replicate outfits and laying them out in a rather aesthetically pleasing manner on the floor.
-It’s pure, unadulterated outfit inspiration and a welcome addition in any style-conscious man’s Instagram feed.
+It’s pure, unadulterated casual outfit inspiration and a welcome addition in any style-conscious man’s Instagram feed.

-Men With Class – Best for tailoring inspiration
+Men With Class

 It’s a common problem with men that even those who know how to dress cool and casual can draw a blank when it comes to wearing a suit.
 Tailoring is the bread and butter of menswear but it’s something that so many guys fail to really grasp.
 Men With Class is an Instagram account that offers clear visual guidance.
 The account is essentially nothing more complex than an (almost) endless collection of pictures of men in tailoring.
 Still, if all you need is a nudge in the right direction then it could be the resource you’ve been looking for.